nansencenter/icecastnet-website/aboutme.md

 ---
 layout: page
 title: About SuperIce
-subtitle: Full project name
+subtitle: SuperIce wants to improve satellite observation of the Arctic sea ice thickness through artificial intelligence!
 ---

-SuperIce wants to improve satellite observation of the Arctic sea ice thickness through artificial intelligence!

 ## Brief summary
 The resolution of satellite observations of the Arctic sea ice thickness is currently not very high (around 100 km).